 Is your Workplace Ready for an Emergency?

 The saying goes, “Fail to plan; plan to fail,” and it applies to preparation and response.
-Having a plan in place to deal with emergencies, and ensuring that all employees are aware of it and trained on it, is one of the best things that your company can do to prepare to deal with an emergency.
+Having a plan in place to deal with emergencies, and ensuring that all employees are aware of it and trained on it.
+This is one of the best things that your company can do to prepare to deal with an emergency.
 Below, we’ve listed some tips for emergency planning and preparedness in the workplace:

 Include policies and procedures for employee safety.
-Consider a spills response plan if your company houses, uses, or transport dangerous chemicals, and a lockdown procedure in case of a violent event.
+Consider a spills response plan if your company houses, uses, or transport dangerous chemicals.
+Also a lockdown procedure in case of a violent event.
 This plan should also include contingency plans that deal with potential damage to facilities, and how employees, vendors, and customers will be handled during and after the event.
 Be sure to include a chain of command and that all workers know from whom to expect communication in the event of an emergency.

 What good is an emergency response plan if no one knows about it, or what it contains?
 Training is a crucial part of any plan’s success.
 Communicate the plan with everybody, and ensure that everybody understands the roles, responsibilities, and expectations for every employee – from manager down to worker.